MrMorgan892/Rock-Paper-Scissors-Game/README.md

-﻿# MY FIRST PROJECT
+# ROCK PAPER SCISSORS GAME🪨✂️📄

 This is a Rock Paper Scissors game in Python.
+(My first project)

 ## HOW TO RUN: